haziz09/wiim-now-playing/docs/Design.md

 - <https://www.wiimhome.com>
   Have heard good stuff about them, might check them out...
 - <https://volumio.com/get-started/>
   The excellent Volumio music player.
 If you're into Raspberry Pi's and music, have a look.
-Has served me for years, but the Pi and cheap amp are showing their age.
+Has served me well for years, but the Pi and cheap amp were showing their age.
   Note: For full functionality you need to subscribe.
 - <https://github.com/sonydevworld/audio_control_api_examples/tree/master>
   To read.
 Examples of talking to Sony equipment?

 - <https://medium.com/@iaacek/vue-js-node-js-project-structure-51c27211ed2d>
   Vue.js + Node.js project structure.
 - <https://bootstrap-vue.org/>